My Favorite Art Journaling Supplies

 - Bamboo watercolor brush

 Portable Art Kit Pouches

-If you want to get started and feel overwhelmed, or you need a good dose of inspiration, check out one of my online art classes you might enjoy my online mini class, Freeing the Muse.
-It will help you get past creative blocks to uncover your unique, magical images.
+If you want to start and art journal but feel overwhelmed, or you need a good dose of inspiration, check out one of my free art journaling class.

 *The links in this post are affiliate links.
 If you choose to click on them and purchase something, you’ll be supporting the work of Mindful Art Studio at no extra cost to you.
 Thank you!

 - 25 Ways to Use Twitter for Growth Hacking - Twoostly Blog - […] Mindful Art Studio – My Favourite Art Journaling Supplies […]